jicahoo/network-learn/README.md

 * 滑动窗口：https://blog.csdn.net/wdscq1234/article/details/52444277

 # How does HTTP package go into gateway port.
-* The gateway port is within Router
+* The gateway port is within Router.
-* Host will know the mac address of gateway port.
+* If host found the target address is not in current local network, host can wrap the data link layer frame directly with Gateway port mac address (corresponding to gateway IP address.)
+Host will know the mac address of gateway port.
 You can check it with command `arp -a`